Russian missiles and drones bombard Ukraine for hours, killing at least 18 people

 Port infrastructure was damaged, and a civilian cargo vessel, sailing under the flag of the Micronesia nation of Nauru, was also set on fire by a drone strike, Kiper said.

-“Another night has proven that Russia does not deserve any easing of global policy or lifting of sanctions,” President Volodymyr Zelenskyy said in a post on X in the aftermath of the attack.
+“Another night has proven that Russia does not deserve any easing of global policy or lifting of sanctions,” Zelenskyy said on X.

-Moscow also stands to benefit from soaring oil prices, and the diversion of weapons and global attention from its war in Ukraine.
+Moscow also stands to benefit from soaring oil prices and the diversion of weapons and global attention from its war in Ukraine.

 TOPSHOT: Fire burns at the site of recycling materials following a Russian strike in Kyiv